 - Be a devil’s advocate and say something outrageous that your kids have to argue with you about and disagree.
 This can help them learn how to find flaws in someone else’s evidence or reasoning.
 Also, make sure you are giving the child time to respond.
 There is no rush, just enjoy the silence while they think about what they might say.

 - When reading books, have children make connections and look for clues that will help them to think more deeply about what they are reading.
 Making connections will help your child learn how to use what they already know to tackle new problems.

 - If you like watching TV with your kids, you can talk to them about commercials and how information can be manipulated to make claims that aren’t necessarily true or check out Get Media Smart.
-It is a great site for young people that encourages users to think critically about media and become smart consumers.
-Activities on the site are designed to provide users with some of the skills and knowledge needed to question, analyze, interpret and evaluate media messages.
+It is an excellent site for young people that encourages users to think critically about media and become smart consumers.
+Activities on the site are designed to provide users with some of the skills and knowledge needed to question, analyze, interpret, and evaluate media messages.

 Read More: Fun Ways to Help Kids Learn Mental Math

 An easy way to get kids to start thinking about how they think is to watch these fun videos that were created by the Foundation for Critical Thinking based on their book Miniature Guide to Critical Thinking for Children.

 Here are some of our favorite apps to help develop critical thinking in kids:

 - Blokus HD is a fun app that is based on the super-popular Blokus board game.